 Measure value to people: Define your evaluative studies by a small subset of towers and thinking styles, then map the results back to the skyline beneath the towers as points.
-These points form sparklines that show whether the person is being helped or harmed.
-Track and change these points over time with successive iterations of evaluative studies, to show how the team is improving value to people.
+These points form sparklines that show whether the thinking style is being helped or harmed.
+Track and change these boints over time with successive iterations of evaluative studies, to show how the team is improving value to people.

-Recognize who is missing: Use the gaps and sparklines in the mental model skyline to decide where to focus your efforts to improve support for certain thinking styles.
+Recognize missing audiences: Use the gaps and sparklines in the mental model skyline to decide where to focus your efforts to improve support for certain thinking styles.

-Innovate for people: Use mental model skyline to choose where to focus and to catalyze ideas for
+Innovate for people: Use mental model skyline to choose where to focus and to catalyze ideas for innovation.

-Teach AI to recognize humanity: Teach your AI the thinking styles derived using this strategic research method, and then it will be able to recognize who is after what kind of experience, and guide them to a pre-designed solution.
+Teach AI to recognize thinking styles: Teach your Al the thinking styles derived using this strategic research method, and then it will be able to recognize who is after what kind of experience, and guide them to a pre-designed solution.